Bitcoin Law: Reception

 The law was commented on as something of good "PR value" for Bukele, as a "young president trying to capitalise on a popular image".
 It was also criticized due to the volatility of bitcoin when used as an investment, and the high transaction fees when used as a method of payment.

 Siobhan Morden of Amherst Pierpont commented that the law could bring complications to Bukele's talks with the International Monetary Fund.
 She noted that the law would "likely only compound concerns about corruption, money laundering and the independence of regulatory agencies."
 Carlos de Sousa of Vontobel Asset Management expressed concerns that the decentralized system would lead to easier money laundering and tax avoidance.
 According to Ernst & Young, the adoption of bitcoin as legal tender by El Salvador could have consequences for US taxpayers holding the cryptocurrency, because "If more countries adopt bitcoin as legal tender, the US federal income tax treatment of bitcoin could change.
 Instead of being treated as an investment that is a capital asset, bitcoin could be treated as generating ordinary income under Section 988."

 In an August 2021 poll conducted by Salvadoran newspaper La Prensa Gráfica, a majority of people polled said they opposed the Bitcoin Law, and almost three quarters of respondents said they would not accept bitcoin as payment.

-According to a December 2021 survey done by the Central American University 100 days after the Bitcoin Law came into force: 34.8% of the population has no confidence in Bitcoin, 35.3% has little confidence, 13.2% has some confidence, and 14.1% has a lot of confidence.
-56.6% of respondents have downloaded the government Bitcoin wallet; among them 62.9% has never used it or only once whereas 36.3% uses Bitcoin at least once a month.
-48.5% of respondents think the Bitcoin Law should be abolished.
+According to a December 2021 survey done by the Central American University 100 days after the Bitcoin Law came into force: 34.8% of the population had no confidence in Bitcoin, 35.3% had little confidence, 13.2% had some confidence, and 14.1% had a lot of confidence.
+In the first six months after the establishment of the Bitcoin Law, 56.6% of respondents had downloaded the government Bitcoin wallet; among them 62.9% had not yet used it or only once whereas 36.3% used Bitcoin at least once a month.
+48.5% of respondents thought then that the Bitcoin Law should be abolished.